Ribbon seal: Diet

-Ribbon seals located in the Bering Sea consume pollock, eelpout, and arctic cod.
+Ribbon seals in the Bering Sea consume pollock, eelpout, and arctic cod.
 Adult seals have relatively weak and smooth canines because their food does not need to be viciously torn.

 Reproduction

 Ribbon seals have a polygynous mating system, where males mate with multiple females.
 Ribbon seals mate and give birth on pack ice rookeries, sea ice that is not connected to land.
 Males use vocalizations to defend breeding territories or to attract mates.
-Males become sexually mature at three to six years old, females become sexually mature between two and five years old.
-Breeding occurs once annually, and takes place usually in late May to June, corresponding to the loss of sea ice in spring.
+Males become sexually mature at three to six years old; females become sexually mature between two and five years old.
+Breeding occurs once annually, and usually takes place in late May to June, corresponding to the loss of sea ice in spring.

-After mating, the embryo does not implant directly after fertilization, instead it has delayed implantation for approximately two to four months.
+After mating, the embryo does not implant directly after fertilization, instead it has delayed implantation for about two to four months.
 Delayed implantation allows the female to give birth when sea ice extent is greatest.
-Pregnant females have a gestation of approximately ten to eleven months, and give birth to one pup.
-Females care for their pup on pack ice for approximately four to six weeks.
-The milk females provide their pup is high in proteins and lipids, which allows the pup to grow very quickly.
-While lactating, a female ribbon seal will not forage for food, but must rely on fat stores in her body.
-After weaning the pup the female will teach the pup how to dive to forage for prey.
+Gestation lasts about ten to eleven months; one pup is born.
+Females care for their pup on pack ice for about four to six weeks.
+Their milk is high in proteins and lipids, which allows the pup to grow very quickly.
+A lactating mother ribbon seal does not forage for food, but must rely on fat stores in her body.
+After weaning the pup the mother teaches the pup how to dive to forage for prey.

-Seal pups are born with a white lanugo (fur coat) that is shed about a month after birth.
+Pups are born with a white lanugo (fur coat) that is shed about a month after birth.
 These pups do not enter the water until their lanugo is completely gone because their layer of blubber, and protection from cold ocean temperatures, remains undeveloped until shedding.
-Young ribbon seals were over hunted because of their soft and dense fur coat, which caused the population to decline.
+Young ribbon seals were over-hunted because of their soft and dense fur coat, which caused the population to decrease.